-If you have any concerns about the ScotXed data collections you can email the Head of Schools Analysis, Mick Wilson, at mick.wilson@scotland.gsi.gov.uk or write to Education Analytical Services, Area 2D, Victoria Quay, Leith, EH6 6QQ.
+If you have any concerns about the ScotXed data collections you can email the Head of Schools Analysis at ScotXed@gov.scot or write to Education Analytical Services, Area 2D, Victoria Quay, Leith, EH6 6QQ.

 Websites

 You may find the following websites useful.